katharynduffy/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/07-NEON_AOP.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zK4cEEs-8tQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **1:** How are these two forests similar?
 How are they different? *(3-5 sentences)*

+*A few places to start if you need them.
+You don't have to address these, just in case you need some hints:*
+*Climate?
+How that could affect vegetation structure?*
+*Heterogeniety of the ecossytems?*
+*How seasonal are they? (hint:PhenoCam)*
+*Something else?*

 **2:** Using this NEON tutorial and the tutorials we've covered in this textbook *(hint: you did half of this workflow in your very first coding lab)* pull the NEON AOP derived Canopy Height Model (CHM, `DP3.30015.001`) and High-resolution orthorectified camera imagery mosaic
 `DP3.30010.001` for each forest and overlay the NEON TOS Woody Vegetation Structure `DP1.10098.001` basal diameter data product to evaluate how well AOP captures trees in each forest.